 Very soon he became a recognized authority in the clinic of senile dementia.
 Because he was also a skilled laboratory technician, he achieved considerable accuracy in the descriptions of microscopic pathology.
 In 1902, he was invited to work at the University of Heidelberg with Professor Emil Kraepelin, the founder of modern clinical psychiatry.
-When Kraepelin was commissioned to lead a new clinical and research center in Munich, he had taken Alzheimer's 35 year old with him.
+When Kraepelin was commissioned to lead a new clinical and research center in Munich, he had taken Alzheimer, 35 year old at the time, with him.
 New techniques of microscopic brain tissue staining enabled him to identify changes in brain cell architecture that accompany arteriosclerosis and senility.
-The most prominent feature of Alzheimer's work was the ability, based on rich clinical experience, to compare microscopic observations of dissectional disease samples with disease symptoms in patients before they underwent some of the degenerative processes.
+Alzheimer discussed his findings on the brain pathology and symptoms of presenile dementia on 3 November 1906, at the Tübingen meeting of the Southwest German Psychiatrists, however colleagues were not very interested.

 It's getting worse in day-to-day activities.
 It is normal to forget a term, a name or a friend's phone number occasionally and remember them later.
 A person with Alzheimer's disease forgets these things more often and does not remember them later.
 Likes mainly events that have happened recently.

 For example, phoning, cooking.
-A person with Alzheimer's disease loses the ability to make the right meal, or forgets to eat.
+A person with Alzheimer's disease loses e ability to make the right meal, or forgets to eat.

 Everyone sometimes has the problem to find the right word, but the person with Alzheimer's disease forgets simple words.
 Or it replaces them with incorrect expressions, making it speechless.
 Sometimes it uses nipples without meaning, word wool (this, that).